 2. Everyone Sexts

 At some point while I was married, people started having sex through their phones, though I only recently learned that there is a term for this.
 My first experience at sexting was one of the hottest sexual experiences of my life even though I was technically alone.
 But while it can be fun, there are clearly risks and drawbacks to this activity, although they are nothing compared to the dangers of real sex.
 Ultimately, there must be trust between sexting partners, particularly when pictures are exchanged.
 Sexting can also grow stale quickly.
 I mean, how many ways can you describe the same acts?
 (I occasionally borrowed some lines from bad romance novels truth be told.)
 And of course, sexting can hardly compete with real human contact, though every man I know seems to be eager to engage.

 3. An Open Mind Is Key

 I had a very specific picture of the man I hoped to marry and the family we would create together.
 I got everything I asked for, and it bombed.
 Now I am trying to be less judgmental about factors that once seemed important such as political and religious affiliations.
 I’m trying to see beyond the physical exterior that typically appealed to me before, too.
-Perhaps my age and maturity has something to do with this.
+Perhaps my age and maturity have something to do with this.
 Professional aspirations are no longer as critical either, although I will likely always find higher education in a partner appealing.
 (Poor grammar during sexting, by the way, is a major turn off if you ask me.
-And while on the subject, selfies should be erotic not obscene.)
+And while on the subject, selfies should be erotic, not obscene.)
 The point is, I am trying not to limit myself as I did in the past.